Jack-Kin/paper-notes/MiniatureCache.md

 2. Mini-Sim Cache Tuning: LIRS S stack size, 5 mini-sims with f = 1.1— 3.
 2Q A1out size, 8 mini-sims with Kout = 50% — 300%.
 R = 0.005, epoch = 1M refs
 3. SLIDE: it constructs MRC online and updates SLIDE settings periodically

+## What problems are still open?

+It is not clear how to apply their shadow-queue technique to more complex caching policies.
+Non-monotonicity may also present problems; even a small local bump in the MRC could be misinterpreted as the single cliff to be removed.